amitxv/PC-Tuning/docs/post-install.md

 - Ensure that the program prints a "done" message to the console, if it has not then command prompt was probably not opened with administrator privileges and the registry files were not successfully merged

-- Restart your PC through **Ctrl + Alt + Delete**.
+- Restart your PC through ``Ctrl+Alt+Delete``.
 After and only after a restart, you can establish an Internet connection as the Windows update policies will take effect

 ## [Spectre and Meltdown](https://www.grc.com/inspectre.htm)

-Ensure **System is Spectre/Meltdown protected** is **NO** with the program below.
+Ensure ``System is Spectre/Meltdown protected`` is ``NO`` with the program below.
 AMD is unaffected by Meltdown and apparently [performs better with Spectre enabled](https://www.phoronix.com/review/amd-zen4-spectrev2), feel free to benchmark it on your own system.

 ```txt
 C:\bin\inspectre.exe